 5 trumpeter swans are released at Swan Lake in Nicollet County.
 This lake, known as Manha tanka otamenda by the Sioux (“Lake-of-the-Many-Large-Birds”), is where trumpeter swans were first documented to be nesting in the United States and where they had disappeared by the middle 1800s.
 After over 100 years, the swans have finally returned.

 Nongame Wildlife Program continues to release trumpeter swans into the wild.
 Swans are released in Nicollet, Becker, Itasca, and St. Louis Counties.
 217 swans are released during this time.

 The Minnesota DNR, Iowa DNR and North Heron Lake Game Producers Association begin a 10-year cooperative effort to restore trumpeter swans in southwestern Minnesota/northern Iowa.
 (Thus far, sixty-two swans have been released in southwestern Minnesota.)

 Nongame Wildlife Program and Minnesota Zoo staff document first trumpeter swan nests in southeastern Minnesota since the 1880s on Lake Frances near Elysian and near French Lake in Rice County.

 Since the first trumpeter swan releases in 1987, the Nongame Wildlife Program has released more than 350 swans.
-Similar work to restore trumpeter swans in South Dakota, Iowa, Wisconsin, Michigan, Ohio and Ontario has brought North America's interior population to 4500 in 2004.
+Similar work to restore trumpeter swans in South Dakota, Iowa, Wisconsin, Michigan, Ohio and Ontario has brought North America's interior population to over 63,000.

 Thanks to the work of many agencies and organizations and generous donations from Minnesota taxpayers to the Nongame Wildlife Checkoff Fund, trumpeter swans are home again.